mauriciopoppe/blog/site/content/notes/learning-french.md

 ---
-title: Learning to speak French
+title: Learning French
 summary: |
   I've been learning French on my own for almost two years.
 I'm not fluent yet, but I can understand and speak it with relative comfort.
 In this article, I share my journey of learning a new language as an adult.
-image: /images/learning-a-language.jpg

 tags: ['learning', 'languages', 'french', 'life']
 libraries: ['doodle']
 date: 2025-10-13 00:00:00
 ---

-## Why should I learn a new language?

-My goals for learning a language:
+## My goals

 * **I want to connect with people better** - Whenever I meet new people, I try to guess where they're from.
   If I know a few words of their language, I try to speak them, and I immediately see how they light up [^laoshu].